ev3lessons/FLL-Tutorials/CoachCorner/_posts/2020-05-17-Virtual-Meeting-Tools.markdown

 4) Encourage everyone to stay on "mute" until they want to speak<br>

-5) Most tools have a chat/message feature.
-Students can use that to post questions/comments as others speak.
-Some, like Zoom, even have a "raise hand" feature. <br>

 6) Make sure students learn how to share their screens so that they can share any documents or presentations they make. <br>